-Claroline is a free LMS, ie an online learning management system based on PHP and MySQL.
-The name Claroline comes from “Classroom on line” and is most attractive to users because it is free.
+Claroline is a free LMS Platform, ie an online learning management system based on PHP and MySQL.
+The name Claroline comes from “Classroom online” and is most attractive to users because it is free.
 The Claroline system is used by hundreds of organizations around the world to create and administer basic courses and collaboration spaces over the Internet.

-SAP Litmos offers a combination of SAP Litmos Training and training content.
+SAP Litmos is a cloud-based LMS software which offers a combination of SAP Litmos Training and training content.
 It involves students directly in the workflow and at the same time improves the KPI throughout the company.
-It is also capable of unifying the classroom, virtual, social learning, and mobile.
+It is also a virtual classroom software and capable of unifying virtual, social, and mobile learning.

 The main drawback is that the paid plans start at $6 per month per user, and you need to have at least 150 users to get started, making it a costly platform to access the necessary tools to reach and train your teams.

 Inquisiq LMS has combined modern online learning technology with traditional training methods.
-It offers an eLearning ecosystem with collaboration and allows you to board new users and effectively monitor their progress in the LMS.
+It offers an eLearning ecosystem with collaboration and allows you to board new users and effectively monitor their progress in the training software.

-iSpring Learn allows users to access online learning materials for any device and also in offline mode.
+iSpring Learn is an employee training tool that allows users to access online learning materials for any device and also in offline mode.
 It also offers detailed tracking of employee learning progress.

 In addition, iSpring offers unlimited storage space, allowing companies to upload as much learning content as they want.
 You can also create stories with quotes, illustrations, videos, and interactions without any technical knowledge.